Ryan Olowofela

-Ryan Olowofela (born 17 April 1998) is an English rugby union player who plays centre or wing.
+Taiye "Ryan" Olowofela (born 17 April 1998) is an English rugby union player who plays centre or wing for Nottingham.
 Most recently, Ryan has been a part of the England national rugby sevens team.
 Between 2019 and 2021 he played for Northampton Saints in Premiership Rugby.

 Career

 Leicester Tigers

 Ryan Olowofela was named as part of the Leicester Tigers team for the 2015 Premiership Rugby Sevens Series.
 Ryan wasn't announced in the Leicester Tigers squad for the 2017-18 season.

 Rugby sevens

 Ryan Olowofela was named as part of the England Rugby Sevens squad for the 2017 Rugby Europe Grand Prix Series.
 Ryan went on to participate in all four rounds of the series.

 Northampton Saints

-Northampton Saints announced the signing of Olowfela on 29 March 2019, with Olowofela to join that summer.
+Northampton Saints announced the signing of Olowofela on 29 March 2019, with Olowofela to join that summer.